pyrddlgym-project/pyRDDLGym/docs/jax.rst

     ...

-This creates a neural network policy with the default ``tanh`` activation and two hidden layers with 128 and 64 neurons, respectively.
+This creates a neural network policy with the default ``tanh`` activation and two hidden layers of sizes 128 and 64, respectively.

 .. raw:: html